Lilypad-Tech/lilypad-module-sdxl-pipeline/README.md

 Based on ComfyUI.

-With thanks and a hat tip to https://medium.com/@yushantripleseven/comfyui-using-the-api-261293aa055a for great API examples and the basis of our wrapper/API script.
+With thanks and a hat tip to https://medium.com/@yushantripleseven/comfyui-using-the-api-261293aa055a for great API examples and the basis of our wrapper/API script. entrypoint.sh loosely based on [basic_workflow_api.py by yushan777](https://gist.github.com/yushan777/1e31e06c088550611f3a0b91ba150975).